|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 |The Secret Language||Uncle Herman and His Friends||Mommy is Here||The Fundraising|

-I was born in Galati, Romania in 1954 as Iulian Rubin (Iulika).
+I was born in Galati, Romania in 1954 as Iulian Rubin (Iulica) to my parents: Ella Erna and Israel Rubin - Holocaust survivors.
+My father was born in Galati and my mother in Cernauti (Chernivtsi).
+I studied the first grade and part of the second at an elementary school in Galati.
 In January 1962, at age 8, my family immigrated to Israel.
-I left behind two childhood friends: Dan Bumbar (then Bumbaru) and Rodica Teodor.
-When we left to Israel Dan was around 10 years old and Rodica and I were 8.
+The separation from childhood landscapes, on the banks of the Danube river, and from childhood friends was sad.
+I left behind two childhood friends: Dan Danut Bumbar (then Bumbaru) and Rodica Teodor.
+When we left to Israel Danut was around 10 years old and Rodica and I were 8.

 We all lived on Braila Street in Galati - Dan and me at No. 18 and Rodica vis-a-vis on the other side of the street at No. 15.
 But our ways parted practically sooner, since we moved to other neighborhoods in Galati, two years earlier, because our respective buildings were demolished and new ones were erected instead.